department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div id="remains-not-available" class="usa-accordion-content">

 We provide memorial headstones and markers for:
-- Eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered, **and**
+- Eligible deceased active-duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered, **and**
 - Eligible spouses and other dependents whose remains are not available, whether or not they pass away before the eligible Veteran <br>
 **Note:** For spouses and other dependents, this benefit is for burial only in national, military post, military base, or state Veterans cemeteries, not private cemeteries.